Miles of trail: 4

 Thanks to generous gifts from Charles Dana and Kay Gibson, the Land Trust owns and manages the Gibson Preserve.
 It is 165 wild acres on the Georges River in Searsmont.

 The property supports spruce-fir forest, meadows, and fields and has over one mile of frontage on the Georges River.
 The forest here is relatively even-aged and is estimated to be about 50-60 years old.
 The large softwood stumps are evidence of past harvesting.
 A natural resources inventory found five amphibians, three reptiles, 59 birds, and 14 mammal species.
 The Gibson Preserve is managed for high quality wildlife habitat.

 The Gibson Preserve is open to the public for day-use only; no hunting or overnight camping is allowed.
-The property has four miles of trails that provide great views of the upper Georges River, and it connects to the Ridge to River Trail.
+The property has 4 miles of trails perfect for hiking and skiing, that provide great views of the upper Georges River.

 Directions to the Property

-The Gibson Preserve is bisected by the Georges River and there are trails on each portion of the property.
+The Gibson Preserve is bisected by the Georges River and there are trails on each side of the river.
 Currently, though, there is no simple way for visitors to get from one side of the river to the other.
 Rest assured, we are working on this from many different angles.
 Until then….

-The north side of the property can be accessed from a parking lot off Route 173 (Woodmans Mill Road) in Searsmont.
+The north side of the property can be accessed from a parking lot off Route 173 (637 Woodmans Mill Road) in Searsmont.
 From the center of Searsmont (Fraternity Village Store), head west on Route 173.
 Travel 3 miles to the parking lot on the left (see map).